 Methods of adjusting isotonicity

-• Methods of adjusting isotonicity of a solution is crucial in many medical and pharmaceutical applications to prevent cellular damage or discomfort upon administration.
+• Methods of adjusting isotonicity of a solution is essential in pharmaceutical and medical applications to prevent cellular damage or discomfort.

 • The goal is to match the osmotic pressure of the solution to physiological fluids, such as blood or tears (~290 mOsmol/kg).